cloydlau/json-editor-vue/README.md

 ## Config rules

-- 双向绑定参数（`v-model` / `modelValue`）仅支持局部配置
+- Props of two-way data binding (`v-model` / `modelValue`) only support local config.
-- 其余参数均支持全局或局部配置
+- All other props support both local and global config.

-权重：
+Priority:

-- 局部配置高于全局配置
+- Local config is higher than global config.
-- 对于对象类型的参数，局部配置会与全局配置进行合并，同名属性会被局部配置覆盖
+- For object type, global config will be merged into local config.